taladan/taladan.github.io/questions.md

     >
     >3. something else?

+- [ ] Beag/Bolide How often do you guys use the +jgroups functionality of the jobs system?

 - [ ] Beag - You said you wanted a seperate repo for the project development.
 Should I just continue under pegasus and add Bolide as a contrib, should we keep it as a port Repo on EmblemOfEa's git, or should we create a completely new account with a new repo?